shakenfist/shakenfist/docs/user_guide/consoles.md

 TCP port.
 By default this console is SPICE since v0.7, although VNC is also available.

-You can select from 'vnc' or 'spice' by setting the `vdi` argument in your video specification for the instance.
-If you set `vdi=spice-concurrent`, then experimental support for multiple users accessing the same SPICE console at the same time is enabled.
+You can select from 'vnc' or 'spice' (the default) by setting the `vdi` argument in your video specification for the instance.
+If you set `vdi=spiceconcurrent`, then experimental support for multiple users accessing the same SPICE console at the same time is enabled.
 For more details about the experimental nature of concurrent SPICE consoles, see https://www.spice-space.org/multiple-clients.html.